Baptism

 The Sacrament of Baptism

-Process for Infant Baptism (0-5 years old)
+Process for Infant Baptism (0-7 years old)

 • If residing within the Holy Spirit parish, the parents must be registered parishioners and must have consistently been attending the weekend mass.
-Love offering envelope with or without monetary offering inside is proof of attendance.
-Only then can one fill out and accomplish the Registration Form for Baptism.

 • In special circumstances, if the parents belong to another parish, they must submit a letter from their parish giving them permission to have the child baptized at Holy Spirit Catholic Church.